FarisTheAncient/Archipelago/worlds/tracker/docs/map-integration.md

 from typing import ClassVar

     tracker_world: ClassVar = {
-        "map_page_folder" : <Name of the folder that has all of poptracker files in it, not used for external poptracker packs>
+        "map_page_folder" : <Name of the folder inside the apworld that has all of the poptracker files in it, used for internal poptracker packs>
+        "external_pack_key" : <optional string that is the name of the setting string that UT reads in order to find the external pop tracker pack, takes priority over internal packs>
-        "map_page_maps" : <Relative location(s) of the maps.json file(s), may be a list if more then one file exists>
+        "map_page_maps" : <Location(s) of the maps.json file(s) relative to the root folder of the pack, may be a list if more then one file exists>
-        "map_page_locations" : <Relative location(s) of the locations.json file(s), may be a list if more then one file exists>
+        "map_page_locations" : <Location(s) of the locations.json file(s) relative to the root folder of the pack, may be a list if more then one file exists>
         "map_page_setting_key" : <optional tag that informs which data storage key will be watched for auto tabbing>
         "map_page_index" : <optional function that will control the auto tabbing>
-        "external_pack_key" : <optional string that is the name of the setting string that UT reads in order to find the external pop tracker pack>
         "poptracker_name_mapping" : <optional Dict that maps the poptracker pack names to the location id as they exist in the datapackage >
         "location_setting_key" : <Data storage key used to determine where to place the location indicator>
         "location_icon_coords" : <optional function used to convert between the map and the value in data storage into coords>